BIBLE PASSAGE:

 If we are going to be disappointed whenever we place our faith

-in anything of this world, then where should we place our faith?
+in anything in this world, then where should we place our faith?

-That is a great question, and Jesus (whom we can rely on)
+That’s a great question, and Jesus (whom we CAN rely on)

 gives us the answer.
-He simply said, “Have faith in God”.
+He said simply, “Have faith in God”.

 What a great recommendation from our all-knowing Savior!